 (3) The Registrar shall, on inquiry by any person, inform him whether or not a hairdresser nominated by him is registered, and if the hairdresser is registered, the type of registration held.

-[(4)-(6) repealed]
+[(4)-(6) deleted]

 (7) A certificate that any person is or is not or was not registered under this Act in respect of any such prescribed class shall, if signed by the registrar, be prima facie evidence of the facts therein stated.